• Features

 The workflow editor uses visual drag-and-drop blocks for messages, delays, splits, tags, and additional touchpoints, so building a flow takes very little time.

 Setting up conditional splits based on customer behavior or purchase history improves targeting and requires just a few clicks in Omnisend and Brevo.
-However, Omnisend’s automation builder is more intuitive than Brevo’s.
-See the image below:
+The image below shows Omnisend’s flow editor in action:

 Image via Omnisend